code-review-checklists/java-concurrency/README.md

 object: see [IS.5](#dateformat).

 <a name="non-volatile-visibility"></a>
 [#](#non-volatile-visibility) IS.2.
-There is no situation where some **Thread awaits until a non-volatile field has a certain value in a loop, expecting it to be updated from another Thread?**
+There is no situation where some **thread awaits until a non-volatile field has a certain value in a loop, expecting it to be updated from another thread?**
 The field should at least be `volatile` to ensure eventual visibility of concurrent updates.
 See [JCIP 3.1, 3.1.4], and [VNA00-J]( https://wiki.sei.cmu.edu/confluence/display/java/VNA00-J.+Ensure+visibility+when+accessing+shared+primitive+variables)